rapp-project/rapp-api/cpp/README.md

 ```

 The produced library will be installed in `/usr/local/lib/` whereas the headers are installed in `/usr/local/include/` by default.

-If you wish to change the location then run:
+If you wish to install to another location or a user directory then run:

 ```
 -DCMAKE_INSTALL_PREFIX=/otheridr